barbarer/py4e-int/_sources/15-database/15-basicModeling.rst

 we need the data more than once, we create a numeric *key* for the data and reference the actual data using this key.

+.. mchoice:: dbModel_MC_tf
+    :practice: T
+    :answer_a: True
+    :answer_b: False
+    :correct: b
+    :feedback_a: Try again!
+    :feedback_b: Database normalization says that we should never put the same string data into a database more than once.

+    True or False?
+Database normalization is the practice of inserting the same string data into a database more than once.

 In practical terms, a string takes up a lot more space than an integer on the disk and in the memory of our computer, and takes more processor